 Thus, interpreting IPO underpricing is complex because it conveys both analytical and emotionally-laden information, and the amount of each type of information varies from one IPO to the next.
 The interpretive uncertainty underpricing creates is reflected in the wide variety of theories offered to explain the phenomenon (Ibbottson & Ritter, 1995; Tsang & Blevins, 2015).
 Of relevance here, prior research has specifically shown that underpricing has a positive relationship with strategic alliance formations (Pollock & Gulati, 2007).
 However, our arguments that status and celebrity serve as interpretive frames lead us to revisit this finding.
 Specifically, we expect that status and celebrity will create different lenses that focus attention on the different types of information content present in underpricing, drawing attention to and magnifying information that is consistent with the lens’s socio-cognitive content.

 Low levels of underpricing are associated with rational, analytical information processing by investors and reflect little emotional buying.
 As an analytical frame, status is more likely to focus attention on the low levels of investor uncertainty about the firm implied by low levels of underpricing, thereby increasing alliance partners’ willingness to form alliances with the firm.
 Conversely, high levels of underpricing are indicative of investor excitement about the firm and emotional buying (Seo et al., 2010).
 As an affective interpretative frame, celebrity is likely to focus attention on investors’ excitement and high expectations for the firm’s future performance associated with high levels of underpricing, thereby increasing alliance partners’ willingness to form alliances with the firm.
-Thus, we expect that a firm’s status will influence alliance partners more at lower levels of underpricing, where analytical information processing already dominates, than at higher levels of underpricing where affective information dominates.
+Thus, we expect that a firm’s status will influence alliance partners more at lower levels of underpricing, where analytical information processing already dominates, than at higher levels of underpricing, where affective information dominates.
 Conversely we expect that a firm’s celebrity will influence alliance partners more at higher levels of underpricing, where emotional information processing dominates, than at lower levels of underpricing, where analytical processing dominates.
 We therefore hypothesize:

 Hypothesis 1: Status will have a stronger positive effect on the relationship between underpricing and alliance formations by newly-public firms when underpricing is low than when underpricing is high.